mrcbax/frwl/README.md

-FRWL From Russia with love
+FRWL: From Russia with love
 ===

 link to inception [Reddit thread](https://www.reddit.com/r/DataHoarder/comments/apsd7v/with_russia_going_offline_for_a_test_some_time/)